This website uses cookies that store information about your usage of the page. By continuing to use this page you confirm you are happy with that.

 @inproceedings{SardaGou2022,

-author = "Sarda Gou, Marina and Lakatos, Gabriella and Holthaus, Patrick and Wood, Luke Jai and Mousavi, Mohammad Reza and Robins, Ben and Amirabdollahian, Farshid",
+author = "Sarda Gou, Marina and Lakatos, Gabriella and Holthaus, Patrick and Wood, Luke and Mousavi, Mohammad Reza and Robins, Ben and Amirabdollahian, Farshid",

 title = "{Towards understanding causality - a retrospective study of scenarios that trigger explanations in interactions between a humanoid robot and autistic children}",